MTRNord/MatrixProtoBuf/README.md

 ## How and what to run?

 To run only the Proxy which provides the access to the gRPC Server and HTTP Protobuf Server just run the MatrixProtoBuf* file in `bin`.
+The Proxy currently listens on port `50051` fo gRPC and on `3000` for Protobuf over HTTP

 ## Where is the Protobuf definition?